 Robert L. Megna, Vice-Chairperson and Director.
-Mr. Megna was appointed Budget Director on June 15, 2009.
+Mr. Megna was appointed Budget Director on June 15, 2009 and he serves as Director ex officio and as Vice Chair as appointed by then Governor David A. Paterson on June 15, 2009.
 He is responsible for the overall development and management of the State's fiscal policy, including overseeing the preparation of budget recommendations for all State agencies and programs, economic and revenue forecasting, tax policy, fiscal planning, capital financing and management of the State's debt portfolio, as well as pensions and employee benefits.
 Mr. Megna previously served as Commissioner of the New York State Department of Taxation and Finance, responsible for overseeing the collection and accounting of more than \$90 billion in State and local taxes, the administration of State and local taxes, including New York City and the City of Yonkers income taxes and the processing of tax returns, registrations and associated documents.
 Prior to this he served as head of the Economic and Revenue Unit of the New York State Division of the Budget where he was responsible for State Budget revenue projections and the development and monitoring of the State Financial Plan.
 Mr. Megna was Assistant Commissioner for Tax Policy for the Commonwealth of Virginia.
 He also served as Director of Tax Studies for the New York State Department of Taxation and Finance and as Deputy Director of Fiscal Studies for the Ways and Means Committee of the New York State Assembly.
 Mr. Megna was also an economist for AT&T. He holds Masters degrees in Public Policy from Fordham University and Economics from the London School of Economics.

 Kevin Murray, Director.
-Mr. Murray was appointed a Director of the Corporation on July 20, 2007.
+Mr. Murray was appointed a Director of the Corporation on July 20, 2007 by then Governor Eliot Spitzer.
 Mr. Murray serves as the Deputy Comptroller in the Office of the State Comptroller and is responsible for oversight and management of the New York State and Local Retirement System.
 Prior to August 2007, Mr. Murray was the Executive Director of the Retired Public Employees Association (RPEA) since July of 2002.
 RPEA is a 501(c)(5) not for profit labor organization that protects, promotes and advances the interests of retirees from New York State and local governments through advocacy, counseling, education and research.
 He was employed in the State Division of the Budget from 1970 to 1984 where he advanced to the position of Assistant Chief Budget Examiner in the General Government Operations Unit.
 Thereafter, he was a Divisional Vice President of Empire Blue Cross and Blue Shield from 1984 to 1987.
 He returned to State service in 1987 as Deputy Commissioner for Tax Policy Analysis in the Department of Taxation and Finance.
 For eleven years, from 1988 through 1999, he served as the Tax Department's Executive Deputy Commissioner.
 He received a bachelor's degree from Fordham University and pursued additional studies in Political Science at Indiana University.